 An advocate is someone trained to provide confidential support and assistance to individuals who have experienced sexual misconduct.
-Advocates can help you file an order of protection, go with you to the hospital or to make a report, and help you get accommodations.
-An advocate is available through Safe Passage or NIU (the confidential advisor).
+Advocates can help you file an order of protection, go with you to the hospital or to make a report, and help you get supportive measures.
+An advocate is available through Safe Passage.

 Frequently Asked Questions

 Supportive measures are designed to allow you to continue learning and working in a safe environment, or restore or preserve access to a university program or activity.
 These may include accommodations such as changes to your academic, living, transportation or work situations.
 Examples of accommodations include:

 - Transferring to a different section of a class, or withdrawing and taking a class at another time.

 - Moving to a different room or residence hall.